RFKFraser/Shields/README.txt

 (2 UCFK4 boards required for fully functioning game)

 How to make:
-Downlod zip of all files from https://eng-git.canterbury.ac.nz/ence260-2017/team418 Extract files into desired directory
+Extract files into desired directory
 Ensure UCFK4 is connected to pc via usb port
 Open terminal
-Navigate to directory containing extracted file -> team418-master-... type 'make program' into the command line
+Navigate to directory containing extracted file type 'make program' into the command line
 Follow instructions on UCFK4 to play game.